sneha756/University-admissions/README.md

 | Chance of admit	| Chance of getting an admission (ranging from 0 to 1) | Ratio |
 ---

-## Modeling & Analysis

-Summarize which algorithms or statistical tests you ran, hyperparameters, and how you evaluated performance.

----

 ## Data Preparation
 None of our colunms had any null values so no changes to our dataset was made
 | Variable | Description | Data Type | Null Values? |